majidali129/project-management-system/README.md

 - Role-based permissions for different user levels
 - Search and filtering for tasks and projects
 - Custom workflows for project-specific needs
-- Integrations with calendars, code repositories, etc.
+- Integrations with calendars, code repositories ( OPTIONAL )
 - Real-time updates and notifications

 ### Developer / Team Member